innoq/ml-ops.org/content/motivation.md

 # Why you Might Want to use Machine Learning

 According to [Statista Digital Economy Compass 2019](https://cdn.statcdn.com/download/pdf/DigitalEconomyCompass2019.pdf), two major trends will disrupt the economy and our lives:
- - **Data-driven** world, due to the exponentially-growing amount of digitally-collected data.
+ - **Data-driven** world, which is linked to the exponentially-growing amount of digitally-collected data.
  - The increasing importance of **Artificial Intelligence / Machine Learning / Data Science**, which derives insights from this tremendous amount of data.

 For the sake of consistency, we will use the term *machine learning (ML)*, however, the concepts and definitions apply to both *artificial intelligence* and *data science* fields.

 Every machine learning pipeline is a set of operations, which are executed to produce a model.
 An ML model is roughly defined as a mathematical representation of a real-world process.
-We might think about the ML model as a function that takes some input data and produces an output (classification, sentiment, recommendation, or clusters).
+We might think of the ML model as a function that takes some input data and produces an output (classification, sentiment, recommendation, or clusters).
 The performance of each model is evaluated by using evaluation metrics, such as *precision & recall*, or *accuracy*.

 Being a powerful tool, machine learning can solve many practical problems.
-Like with any other software tools, we would need to identify the "right" nail (use-case or problem) to use this "hammer" (machine learning algorithms).
+Similar to any other software tools, we would need to identify the "right" nail (use-case or problem) to use this "hammer" (machine learning algorithms).

 We are interested in including machine learning into software systems because ML might solve some problems, which can be too complex to be solved traditionally.
 For such problems, a probabilistic (stochastic) solution that is implemented by using machine learning, might be the right way to pursue.
 For example, *Perceptive problems* in conversational UIs can be solved with techniques such as *speech recognition* or *sentiment analysis*.
 Machine learning (deep learning) appears to be the most appropriate one because such problems have a large number of elements with different representations.
-Another type of problems, suitable for ML, are multi-parameters problems.
+Another type of problems that suitable for ML, are multi-parameters problems.
 For example, we apply machine learning approaches to generate a *stock prices* prediction, which is a foundation for a *stock trading* decisions.

 Placing models into production means making your models available to the software systems.